sakethreddy997/freshers-assignment-vjit/README.md

 # Project Analysis

-As part of any software project , the first and foremost thing is to start it with gathering the requirments
+As part of any software project , the first and foremost thing is to start it with gathering the requirments <br />
+Using these particular requirments identified  , need to analyze how to build the system, and all these documents are placed in Work_progress folder , Flow_diagrams.<br />

 # Requirments
 java programming language <br />